digidotcom/xbee-python/doc/examples.rst

 Send explicit data
 ``````````````````

-This sample application shows how to send data in application layer (explicit)
+This sample application shows how to send data in the application layer
-format to a remote ZigBee device on the same network as the local one using the
+(explicit) format to a remote ZigBee using the XBee Python Library.
-XBee Python Library.
-In this example, the XBee module sends explicit data using
+In this example, the XBee module sends explicit data using a reliable
-a reliable transmission method.
+transmission method.
 The application blocks during the transmission
 request, but you are notified if there is any error during the process.

 You can locate the example in the following path: